Before an application for ethics approval is prepared

 Some particular considerations or questions to be answered for the community or organisations involved are:

-Have you provided information on resolving problems and disputes?
+- Have you provided information on how to resolve any problems or disputes?

-Are all parties and participants agreeable on the plan for ongoing knowledge exchange?
+- Are all parties and participants agreeable on the plan for ongoing knowledge translation?